iusztinpaul/IusztinPaul/README.md

 ------

-👉 Check out [**The Full Stack 7-Steps MLOps Framework**](https://github.com/iusztinpaul/energy-forecasting) **hands-on free course**, where you will learn how to design, train, serve, and monitor an end-to-end ML batch system.
+👉 Check out [**The Full Stack 7-Steps MLOps Framework**](https://github.com/iusztinpaul/energy-forecasting) **hands-on free course**, where you will learn how to design, train, serve, and monitor an end-to-end ML batch system ~ *source code + 2.5 hours of reading & video materials*.

 -----